seriousran/awesome-qa/README.md

 ## Systems
 - [IBM Watson](https://www.ibm.com/watson/): has state-of-the-arts performance.
 - [Facebook DrQA](https://research.fb.com/downloads/drqa/): Applied to the SQuAD1.0 dataset.
 The SQuAD2.0 dataset has released. but DrQA is not tested yet.
+- [MIT media lab's Knowledge graph](http://conceptnet.io/): is a freely-available semantic network, designed to help computers understand the meanings of words that people use.
+-

 ## Lectures
 - [Question Answering - Natural Language Processing](https://youtu.be/Kzi6tE4JaGo) | by Dragomir Radev, Ph.D. | University of Michigan | 2016